Spit Happens #53 – Paso Robles

 I recently spent 3 months in the US on a vacation.
 A large majority of that time was in the desert of New Mexico and Arizona, not quite a wine wilderness but darn close.
 On the way back we made a left turn and drove all the way to Paso Robles to visit some wineries and chill out in California wine country.
 Paso Robles has a different vibe than Napa Valley.
 A bit less Cabernet/Chardonnay and a bit more Syrah and Zinfandel.
 There is Cabernet there… just not the eye watering prices of Napa and the quality is outstanding.

 Number 3 winery is Turley Cellars.
-In the category I call big stupid wines for big stupid guys.
+In the category, I call big stupid wines for big stupid guys.
 Ladies fill your boots as well.
-Massive Zinfandels from all over California , rich robust Petite Syrah and even a Cabernet more recently.
-My old employer in Vancouver was ( I think) the first export account for the winery.
+Massive Zinfandels from all over California, rich robust Petite Syrah and even a Cabernet more recently.
+My old employer in Vancouver was (I think) the first export account for the winery.
 Early vintages of the PS from 1993 are still improving.
-Always a treat to share these wines the big challenge is storage .
+Always a treat to share these wines the big challenge is storage.
 They have super annoying shaped bottles that don’t stack in bins well and necks that don’t allow neck tags on them.
-Make sure Ramona gives you lots individual bottle storage options if you want to age these beasts….
-PS The Old Vine Charbono ain’t half bad either. first .
+Make sure Ramona gives you lots of individual bottle storage options if you want to age these beasts… PS The Old Vine Charbono ain’t half bad either. first.

 Thanks for your time.

 If you have any feedback we would love to hear from you on our Facebook page. https://www.facebook.com/winecellardepot/.

 Also check out our Houzz Page for design ideas and planning. http://www.houzz.com/pro/winecellardepot/wine-cellar-depot

 Remember Spit Happens, tell your friends, drink great wine and eat great food.